 For those in search of simplicity, target-date retirement funds are about as low maintenance as it gets.
 Available at most of the larger fund shops, including Vanguard, T. Rowe Price, AllianceBernstein, and Fidelity, these all-in-one funds own a mix of stock and bond funds and slowly shift more heavily toward bonds as they approach their target dates.
 So, if an investor aims to retire around 2050, he or she would simply select a fund with that target date and the fund takes over from there.
 Of course, these funds aren't restricted to just retirement purposes.
 Investors with any long-term goals could easily use a target-date fund to meet their needs.

 It bears mentioning that not all target-date funds are created equally.
 Some are stuffed full of mediocre underlying funds or charge egregious expense ratios.
 Even those that pass muster aren't right for everyone.
 Some, such as Vanguard's stellar lineup, take a more conservative tack, and others, such as those from T. Rowe Price, have more assertive portfolios.
 For a complete look at the ins and outs of these plans, take a look at this article by my colleague Chris Davis.

-Marta Norton does not own shares in any of the securities mentioned above.
+Marta Norton does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.